akitasoftware/heroku-buildpack-akita/README.md

 ## 2. Add this buildpack to Heroku

 It may appear anywhere in the list.
-This buildpack downloads a statically compiled release of the Akita CLI and installs it in your app, but does not configured it to automatically run.
+This buildpack downloads a statically compiled release of the Akita CLI and installs it in your app, but does not configure the CLI to automatically run.

 ```shell
 heroku buildpacks:add --index 1 \